 Except for electricity, HF radios do not depend upon any infrastructure.
+(Can be battery powered)

 In most cases, simple antennas, such as wire dipoles can be used.
 (Even if antennas are destroyed during the emergency, new ones can be easily installed.)